Rungang/HLloyd/README.md

 # HLloyd
 This is the R package for paper: "Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit" by Rungang Han, Yuetian Luo, Miaoyan Wang and Anru Zhang (2020).

+Update (2023.9): The “kmeanspp()” function used in HOLloyd.R is removed from the current version of the “pracma” package.
+To replicate the result, please download the version 1.5.5. of the “pracma” package from the website (https://cran.r-project.org/src/contrib/Archive/pracma/) to the local and install the local package using the following code: install.packages(“pracma”, lib= ‘/your-R-package-lib’)

 # Instructions
 HLloyd requires the following packages for full functionality: 'rTensor', 'gtools', 'LICORS', 'mclust'.
 Use the following commands for installation: